cubefs/compass/README.md

 Welcome to join the community for the usage or development of Compass.
 - Submit an [issue](https://github.com/cubefs/compass/issues).
 - Discuss [Idea & Question](https://github.com/cubefs/compass/discussions)
+- Communicate in English or Chinese.

 We will response it as soon as possible.
-If you like our product, please star compass, your support will be our motivation to create better product.

 ### UI